Zen-Reportz/zen_dash/README.md

 [![license](https://img.shields.io/github/license/Zen-Reportz/zen_dash?color=green)](https://img.shields.io/github/license/Zen-Reportz/zen_dash?color=green)
 [![version](https://img.shields.io/pypi/v/zen-dash?color=green&label=pypi%20package)](https://img.shields.io/pypi/v/zen-dash?color=green&label=pypi%20package)

+# How to Contribute
+Please visit this page to learn how to contribute: [Link](https://github.com/Zen-Reportz/zen_dash/blob/main/how_to_contribute.md)

 # Why did I build Zen Dash?

 There are many dashboarding solutions, like shiny (R, python), Streamlit, and others.
 I have used all of these solutions.
 I enjoy building solutions.
 However, all of these tools and libraries lack one vital point.
 They are not enterprise-ready solutions.
 They are fragile and not scalable solutions.
 So, whenever I built analytics/ BI Dashboards, Even after many bandages, dashboards were delicate and unstable.